prototypefund/Digital_Bargeld-docs/api-exchange.rst

       // Signature over the `coin public key <eddsa-coin-pub>`_ by the denomination.
       denom_sig: RsaSignature;

-      // Signature by the `coin <coin-priv>`_ over the session public key.
+      // Signature by the `coin <coin-priv>`_ over the melt commitment.
       confirm_sig: EddsaSignature;

       // Amount of the value of the coin that should be melted as part of
       // this refresh operation, including melting fee.
       value_with_fee: Amount;

+      // Melt commitment.
+Hash over the various coins to be withdrawn.
+      // See also `TALER_refresh_get_commitment()`
+      rc: TALER_RefreshCommitmentP;

     }

-  Errors such as failing to do proper arithmetic when it comes to calculating the total of the coin values and fees are simply reported as bad requests.
-  This includes issues such as melting the same coin twice in the same session, which is simply not allowed.
-However, theoretically it is possible to melt a coin twice, as long as the `value_with_fee` of the two melting operations is not larger than the total remaining value of the coin before the melting operations.
-Nevertheless, this is not really useful.
+  For details about the HKDF used to derive the new coin private keys and the blinding factors from ECDHE between the transfer public keys and the private key of the melted coin, please refer to the implementation in `libtalerutil`.

   .. _tsref-type-MeltResponse:
   .. _MeltResponse: